lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 ![Test_Data_Validation_Undersampling](./Image/Test_Data_Validation_Undersampling.png)

-<br> From the result and analysis above, We can tell Balanced Random Forest, Gradient Boosting and Random forest has the best recall score and decent balanced accuracy score.
+<br> From the result and analysis above, We can tell Balanced Random Forest, Gradient Boosting and Random forest has the best recall score and decent balanced accuracy score across both SMOTE and Undersampling approaches.

 ### Other experiments
 <br> We also looked into the deep learning, and built the model with 2 hidden layers, and relu activation function.
 Comparing SMOTE and Undersampling techniques, we tested 50,000 rows of sample data and calculated accuracy score, TruePostivies, FalseNegatives and Recall.